Dropfuls Of Life

 Hi There!

 Hello!
 Welcome to my little corner of the world.
-I am a midlife, empty-nester who has a heart for health, home, and hospitality.
-I like to help create a happy, healthy home for you and your family, pups included!
-I have found joy and better health in using essential oils, oil-infused supplements and non-toxic cleaning products on and around myself and my dogs.
-I'm here to help you do the same.
+I am a midlife, empty-nest mom who has a heart for health, home, and hospitality.
+I'm here to help you create a non-toxic, happy, healthy home for you and your family, pups included!

 Contact